mailcow/mailcow-dockerized-docs/docs/client/client-apple.md

 ## Method 1 via Mobileconfig

 Email, contacts and calendars can be configured automatically on Apple devices by installing a profile.
+To download a profile you must login to the Mailcow UI first.

 ## Method 1.1: IMAP, SMTP and Cal/CardDAV